Aid & Attendance Benefit

 STATEWIDE MEDICAID MANAGED CARE (SMMC)

 In 2011, the Florida Legislature created a new program called the Statewide Medicaid Managed Care (SMMC) program.

 There are two different programs that make up the Statewide Medicaid Managed Care:

 Medicaid recipients who qualify and become enrolled in the Statewide Medicaid Managed Care – Long-term Care program will receive long-term care services from a long-term care managed care plan.
 Medicaid recipients who qualify and become enrolled in the Statewide Medicaid Managed Care – Managed Medical Assistance program will receive all health care services other than long-term care from a managed care plan.

 What does the Statewide Medicaid Managed Care program do?

 Medicaid recipients will receive their long-term care services from a managed care plan.
 These managed care plans will cover long-term care services only and do not cover medications, doctor’s visits or other healthcare related services.

 All long-term care managed care plans offer the following services:

 The state will send Medicaid recipients a letter notifying them as to whether or not they are required to enroll in Florida’s Statewide Medicaid Managed Care – Long-term Care program.

-The Statewide Medicaid Managed Care program will not change Medicare benefits.
+Note: The Statewide Medicaid Managed Care program will not change Medicare benefits.